ethan-sadowski/COMP-1800-Term-Project/README.md

 Trello board: https://trello.com/b/dWrCo9iu/comp-1800-term-project

-Long term goal: Create a functioning website that meets our design expectations.
+Long term goal: Design an application that creates and stores reminders for upcoming events

 **Short term goal: Create a website prototype with a functioning reminder list and a base level of CSS design**